Sam Boodram

-Samdeo "Sam" Boodram (14 July 1933 – 30 June 2020) was a Trinidadian Chutney, Bhajan, Indian classical and folk singer and cocoa farmer.
+Samdeo "Sam" Boodram (14 July 1933 – 30 June 2020) was a Trinidadian Chutney, Bhajan, Indian classical and folk singer, Kabir Panthi mahant, and cocoa farmer.
 He recorded over 6,000 songs over the span of his career.

 Early life

 Sam Boodram was born into a Hindu Indian family to Boodram Balroop and Babonie Boodram in El Dorado, Trinidad and Tobago, on 14 July 1933.
 His family later moved from El Dorado to Aranguez in San Juan, Trinidad and Tobago.
 He attended the Bal Maharaj Hindu School where he learned Hindustani and was introduced to Indian singing as part of a program sponsored by Chanka Maharaj, a prominent politician and landowner.
 When Boodram was ten years old his family moved to Cumuto.
 Also, at the age of ten, he won a singing competition at his school singing the song "Puchhe Bhaiya Bharat Ram Kaha Mai".
 After winning that competition, Boodram said his interest in singing and music began.
 He later met the Indian classical singer, Ramcharitar, who became his guru.
 He also learned from singers such as Pt.
 Ramkissoon Maharaj, Benny Sewnath, Bel Bagai, and Hardeo.